Jassu1998/gmx_ffconv/README.md

                         Directory containing mapping CSV files
   -output OUTPUT        Output .gro file name
   --validate            Generate back-converted structure
+  --norename            Do not rename the reordered gro
 # Installation instructions:

+The recommended way of installing gmx_ffconv is with pip: pip install gmx_ffconv

+Alternatively
 The easiest way to install gmx_ffconv is to clone the github, cd in gmx_ffconv and running pip install .
 Note, it is considered good practice to perform this in a virtual environment.